Level3-REST/site/doc/patterns/list/editable.md

 rel="http://level3.rest/patterns/list/editable#add-entry"
 ```

-Points to an Add Entry resource to add an entry to the list.
+Points to an Add Entry resource that adds an entry to the list.

 ## Empty List Resource